zfphex/blog/README.md

 - [ ] Reference section needs indentation on the content see (i.
 Sample rate, ii.
 Sampels).
 - [ ] Pagination (or should there be infinite scrolling)
 - [ ] Improve performance of syntax highlighting
+- [ ] Add a nav bar or improve page navigation with better back button.

 h1 = 24 pixels